KiriYuuki/Capstone-Project-Data-Visualization/README.md

 ```

-# Where do I put your plot, valuebox, input, etc?
+# Where do I put my plot, valuebox, input, etc?
 Layout Design:
 - Header: Title and brief description of the dashboard.
 - Sidebar: Filters for year, gender, and area type.